 Material evidence is important evidence that's directly relevant to an issue in the defendant's case, such as evidence that impeaches (discredits) a prosecution witness or otherwise weakens the case.
 Exculpatory evidence is evidence favorable to the defendant in that it clears or tends to clear him of guilt.
 Exactly what evidence is material and exculpatory depends upon the circumstances of the case.

 Below are examples of common types of evidence that must be preserved.

 Biological evidence for DNA testing.
 Most states require the preservation of biological evidence gathered during a criminal investigation, such as samples of hair, blood, urine, semen, saliva, skin tissue, and fingernail scrapings.

 Alibi evidence.
 Alibi evidence is virtually always material and exculpatory; it includes witness statements that place the defendant somewhere other than the scene of the crime and forensic evidence (like DNA) that tends to show that the defendant couldn't have committed the crime.

-- Crime scene evidence.
-Most jurisdictions have local and state rules about the collection and preservation of evidence at the crime scene, such as the murder weapon, blood samples, and photographs of the scene.
+Crime scene evidence.
+Most jurisdictions have local and state rules about the collection and preservation of evidence at the crime scene, such as the murder weapon, clothing, and photographs of the scene.

-- Tape recordings and videotapes.
+Tape recordings and videotapes.
 The police usually aren't required to tape record statements of the defendant or witnesses.
-However, if they do make audio or video recordings of statements, they have to preserve them.
+However, if they do make audio or video recordings of statements, they must preserve them.